What’s wrong with factory-farmed chicken?

 After 2 weeks, they are big enough to be moved out to pasture.
 They are placed in floorless 10x12 portable pens, which are moved daily throughout our 5 1/2 acre pasture.
 The pens provide shelter from the elements and protection from predators, while allowing them to eat green grass and bugs and enjoy fresh air and sunshine.
 With daily moves, the manure is spread evenly which increases the fertility of the land without overloading it.
 We continue feeding certified organic feed throughout their 7-10 week grow out period (depending on breed and desired size of processed chickens).
 Although we are not "certified organic" and therefore not allowed to put it on our label, we follow organic methods including no use of chemicals on our pasture besides occasional fence maintenance, which is done when chickens are not in close proximity.
 We feel that we have a close enough relationship with our customers that certification is unnecessary, but would be happy to provide feed receipts to anyone upon request or let you peek in our storage shed that's always stacked up with organic feed bags.

 When they are big enough, the chickens are slaughtered respectfully and carefully hand processed on the farm with strict sanitary protocol to ensure the highest quality of our product.
 We are proud to be the first farm in Hawaii that was approved by the USDA to operate under the 20K birds/year exemption.
-This means that a USDA inspector comes to our farm once a year to inspect our processing area and we are exempt from having a USDA inspector present every time we process.
+This means that we are exempt from having a USDA inspector present every time we process.
 The Hawaii Dept. of Health has also recognized us as an "approved source" and we have a state food establishment permit.
 This allows us to legally sell straight from the farm, at farmer's markets, to restaurants, and through retail stores.

 We have also added a Waimea pick up location at the Kohala Center parking lot once every few months Monday early evenings.